cocaine/cocaine-docs/doc/cocaine_internals/communication_protocol.md

 { message_type_1:[transaction description], message_type_2:[transaction description], ...}
 ```

-It it as a JSON object. ``Locator`` returns description of any service protocol in this form.
+It's like a JSON object. ``Locator`` returns description of any service protocol in this form.

 Keys are the numbers of methods in service dispatch table.